conjure-cp/conjure/docs/installation.rst

 Conjure can be installed either by downloading a binary distribution, or by compiling it from source code.

+It can also be used directly via a container that we release on GitHub. **This is the suggested way of using Conjure**, see :ref:`docker-podman-apptainer` section below.
+Make sure you read the entire section including :ref:`shell-wrapper`.

 Downloading a binary
 --------------------